 Code Page 437 is the famous code page used in the original IBM PC.
 This code page contains lot of box drawing characters and a few foreign letters.
 The 437 Code Page is selected when SW4:(5-8) = 1100.
-Figure 9-13 below is an actual printout from a 424M printer set to use the 437 Code Page.

 This code page is also known as DOSLatinUS.